Donor Deletion Scenarios

 - Click Save.

-Scenario 3: A user clicked Copy on a Donor record, and the duplicate needs to be removed.
+Scenario 3: A user clicked Copy on a Donor record, and you need to remove the duplicate.

 There is a nightly data quality routine that looks for this scenario.
-When a record of this type is found, the Contact record will be duplicated, the additional Donor record associated with new record will be created, and a "Duplicate of" relationship will be added to tie the records together.
+When it finds this type of record, the Contact record will be duplicated, the additional Donor record associated with new record will be created, and a "Duplicate of" relationship will be added to tie the records together.
 After this routine runs, you can use the Combine Contacts Tool to remove the duplicate.

 - Wait for the nightly data quality routine to run.